RamWavemaker/TODOHOSTING/README.md

-This file is for Hosting purpose, All the assignmnets are in Wavemaker Training
+This file is for Hosting in netlify purpose, All the assignmnets are in Wavemaker Training